THE B. JOHN GARRICK INSTITUTE FOR THE RISK SCIENCES

 The complexity of the risks to society and the environment has increased dramatically in the 20th and 21st centuries and will continue to do so well into the future.
 Thus, the threats to society may severely inhibit our ability to effectively manage them unless we meet the challenge with new thinking, methods, tools, and applications.
 The key issue is the need for rigorous analysis of systems to develop a fundamental understanding of the risks they represent to society.
 The overarching premise is that in order to manage the risk of complex systems and processes, the risk must be understood in terms of what can go wrong, how likely it is to go wrong, and what are the consequences if it does go wrong.
 This requires an interdisciplinary approach to research, technology development, and continuity of effort of a distinguished and dedicated staff of scientists, engineers, economists, social scientists, and practitioners, as well as adherence to other well defined disciplines.

-- be a resource for independent technical review and assessment of the performance of systems with respect to such performance indicators as risk, reliability, and resilience
+- resource for independent technical review and assessment of the performance of systems with respect to such performance indicators as risk, reliability, and resilience

 - promote, distribute, and when possible commercialize methods and technologies developed at the Garrick Institute